 The El Capitan's roof sign is seen in the upper center of this shot from "It Happened in Hollywood" (Columbia, 1937).
 That vertical we see near the "Hotel Christie" signage is for the Barker Brothers store in the building.
 Fay Wray and Richard Dix star.
 She's a glamorous actress, he's a horse-riding western star who will be down on his luck when talkies come in and his studio thinks westerns are over.
 Harry Lachman directed.
 The cinematography was by Joseph Walker.
 This footage was from the 1932 "Grand Hotel" premiere at the Chinese.
 See the Historic L.A.
 Theatres in Movies post for a later shot looking down Hollywood Blvd. toward the Warner.

-We get a fine shot of the El Capitan in "Scatterbrain" (Republic Pictures, 1940).
+One of the theatre's vertical signs is seen in this process shot from "Scatterbrain" (Republic Pictures, 1940).
 The film stars Judy Canova as a girl rounded up in the mountains who is brought to Hollywood and becomes an unlikely movie star.
-Also featured are Alan Mowbray, Ruth Donnelly, Eddie Foy Jr, Wallace Ford, Billy Gilbert and Isabel Jewell.
+Here she is with Eddie Foy, Jr. and we're pretending it's the balcony of an apartment just west of the El Capitan.
+Also featured are Alan Mowbray, Ruth Donnelly, Wallace Ford, Joseph Cawthorn, Billy Gilbert, Emmett Lynn and Isabel Jewell.
 Gus Meins directed.
-The cinematography was by Ernest Miller.
-Later in we get a shot down Vine St. Or is it another look down Hollywood Blvd.?
-It needs another viewing.
+Ernest Miller was the cinematographer.
+See the Historic L.A.
+Theatres in Movies post for some night Hollywood & Vine shots, including one where we look down and see the Tower Theatre.

 Lloyd Bridges goes into an office building just west of the Paramount in Richard Fleischer's counterfeiting tale "Trapped" (Eagle-Lion, 1949).
 Down the block is a murky view of the marquee.
 The film also stars Barbara Payton and John Holt.
 A real treat is the electrifying finale at the Los Angeles Railway's streetcar barns at 7th and Central.
 See the Historic L.A.
 Theatres in Movies post for a couple shots of a nice U-turn in front of the Chinese and a quick look at the Holly Theatre, then called the Hollywood Music Hall.